 TSSM is a serious pest of strawberry worldwide and is becoming increasingly resistant to chemical control.
 In addition, this pest appears to reach especially high densities on protected culture strawberry compared to those grown in the open field.
 This is likely due the hospitable environment created by the low tunnels, but the specific benefit of the plastic (e.g., maintaining warmer temperatures and a higher humidity, or the plastic’s UV blocking capabilities) that positively impacts TSSM is unknown.
 Understanding why TSSM reaches higher densities under plastic is crucial for building an appropriate pest management plan.
 In addition, it is important to evaluate how low tunnels impact pest management practices, namely biological control.
 Furthermore, the effect these tunnels have on pathogens, weeds, and other arthropod pests is largely unknown and warrants investigation.

 Information on pest barriers and recommendations for management is needed by low tunnel strawberry growers.
-This project aims to address this by identifying common weeds, pathogens and arthropod pests that are likely to be targets of control under low tunnels, and by developing specific recommendations for management of TSSM.
-Results generated from this study is intended to provide a foundation on which to build management programs and to provide recommendations on biocontrol of TSSM that supports sustainable agriculture.
+This project aims to address this by identifying common weeds, pathogens and arthropod pests that are likely to be targets of control under low tunnels, and by developing specific recommendations for management of TSSM and TPB.
+Results generated from this study is intended to provide a foundation on which to build management programs and to promote sustainable agriculture.

 A day neutral strawberry planting (var.
-‘Albion’) was established that included both low tunnel production and open production in the field during 2018 (Fig. 1).
+‘Albion’) was established that included both low tunnel production and open production in the field during 2018 and 2019 (Fig. 1).
 Arthropod pests, pathogens, and weeds were monitored throughout the season with a specific emphasis placed on species commonly found on strawberry.
 A combination of pitfall traps, sticky cards, vacuuming were conducted to describe general arthropod pest abundance while targeted sampling was conducted to monitor for specific strawberry pests.
 This included baited slug traps, flower tapping (for tarnished plant bug monitoring), and incubating ripe fruit to determine infestation rates of spotted wing drosophila or other fruit pests.
 Weeds were harvested every two weeks to determine relative weed abundance between open-field and low tunnel grown strawberries, and visual surveys in both systems were conducted to describe pathogen incidence.
+This effort was extended in 2019 to monitor for pest at two grower sites, and one additional research site across central NY.

 Treatments of predatory mites were applied to low tunnel and open-field grown plots and monitored for their relative efficacy in controlling TSSM.
 In addition to collecting leaflets from plants to determine TSSM presence and severity, ripe fruit was collected each week to determine any secondary effects of predatory mite treatments on strawberry yield.
 No pesticides were applied during the above monitoring.

-Analysis of data is just getting under way as the final week for data collection was the week of November 5th.
-Preliminary findings suggest that most arthropod pests reached higher densities under low tunnels as compared to open plots (Fig. 1).
+Analysis of 2019 data is just getting under way as the final week for data collection was the week of November 5th.
+Results in 2018 suggest that most arthropod pests reached higher densities under low tunnels as compared to open plots (Fig. 1).
 The single exception was aphids, which reached higher densities on open field strawberries.
 This effect was particularly strong for TSSM and predatory mites.
 Tarnished plant bug counts (not pictured) reached above threshold densities in both low tunnel and open field systems.
 Tunnels appeared to repress common leaf spot prevalence on strawberry leaves, while there was more insect damage on low tunnel strawberries and no effect on leaf blight infestation (Fig. 2).
+Weeds appeared to increase in biomass overall under low tunnels, but this was not consistent across weed species (Fig 15).

 Comparison of TSSM control by beneficial mite treatments (1) N. fallacis, 2) P. persimilis, 3) N. fallacis + P. persimilis combined, and 4) no mites) revealed a little difference between the predator species (Fig. 4; p = 0.58 indicated by a generalized mixed-effects model), although treatment 1 and 3 resulted in the lowest TSSM density.
-There was also no effect of beneficial mite treatment on strawberry yield (Fig. 5).
+In addition, of predatory mites retrieved from the field, > 95% of them were N. fallacis.
+This suggests that this species may be the best option for long-term management of TSSM on low tunnel strawberries.
+However, there was no effect of beneficial mite treatment on strawberry yield (Fig. 5).

 Education & Outreach Activities and Participation Summary